HaySsor/HaySsor/README.md

 ## I did today

-I have started learning Vue
+today learning how Vue worked behind the scenes and getting to know the components in vue

 ## Tech
 technology that I know or intend to learn